 "It is a day of nostalgia, to see how far they have come," said Dr. Catherine Atkins, a psychologist at NYU Langone Medical Center in New York, who assists amputees with mentally adjusting to their new body and life. "[Last year] just getting to the bathroom might have been difficult, and now they are riding a bike."

 For Saul Bosquez, 32, who lost part of his left leg and two toes on his right foot while serving in Iraq, each ampuversary is different.
-Like many people in the military, he calls it "alive day," referring to the fact that he lost his limb but not his life.
+Like many people in the military, he refers to it as "alive day," referring to the fact that he lost his limb but not his life.

 Bosquez wasn't sure how he wanted to commemorate his first anniversary.
 He was still at Walter Reed National Military Medical Center in Washington, DC.
 He was running on a prosthetic leg about three months after the roadside bomb ripped into the side of his humvee, but he still struggled psychologically.
 In the end, he chose to commemorate his first year as an amputee alone, enjoying a steak dinner, poker, and a few cigars.